Load from a folder containing metadata files

 }

 ]Relation removals are applied in metadata source order.
 If one row contains both id and !id, removal wins for that relation.
-Supported relation fields are tag_ids, doc_ids, enumeration_ids, and source_var_ids.
+Supported relation fields are tag_ids, doc_ids, enumeration_ids, and source_variable_ids.

-Use _delete: true to remove an entity from the final catalog:
+Use _delete: true to remove an entity from the final catalog immediately:

 [